 We all continue to witness how rapid technological advancements are increasing the demand for web and app development.
 However, we are still only scratching the surface of what is possible in the world of technology.

 No-code tools have proven to be useful in reducing the amount of time developers spend writing code, allowing them to focus on other projects instead.
 These tools also enable non-developers to create their own technology without writing a single line of code.
+For example, one of the most valuable use cases for using these tools is managing an online store.
 There are numerous no-code tools available, and we’re here to tell you about a few of them and what they can do for you!

 Shopify is a great example of a no-code tool aimed at non-developers.
 It’s essentially a commerce platform that allows you to build and manage your online store.
 Shopify offers a variety of customizable features you can weave into your website; inventory, payments, and shipping are only some of them.

 The idea behind Shopify is that you can build your online business from the comfort of your smartphone, without having to deal with server maintenance or software updates.
 In 2019, the efficiency of this platform surpassed that of the global e-commerce market, as Shopify’s online sales increased by 50%, compared to the global e-commerce market’s increase of 21%.